 Which are the best health science Universities in Malaysia?
-The Malaysian Qualifications Agency (MQA) recently announced the results of the Discipline-Based Rating System (D-SETARA).
+The Malaysian Qualifications Agency (MQA) announced the results of the Discipline-Based Rating System (D-SETARA).

 The new rating system is different from SETARA.
 The former categorises universities as a whole using a tier system based on the Malaysian Qualifications Framework whereas D-SETARA assesses the quality of teaching and learning of a certain field of study only.

 The International Medical University is a private international medical university located in Bukit Jalil, Kuala Lumpur.
 The university began as International Medical College (IMC) in 1992 and it was the first private medical institution in Malaysia.
 As student population grew, IMU relocated its campus from Petaling Jaya to Bukit Jalil and increased programmes offered.